If admitted, can I defer my admission to the following year?

 Is there financial aid available for international applicants?

 Every admitted applicant is automatically reviewed for merit-based scholarships.
 There is no separate scholarship application.
 Merit scholarship notification typically occurs within a week following the admission notification.
-The awards are for the duration program and cover partial tuition.
+The awards are for the duration of the program and cover partial tuition.

 For more information, please visit our Financing Your Degree page.